BetterCrypto/Applied-Crypto-Hardening/presentations/org-training/agenda.md

   * Do we need a full inventory?
 Can we generate the inventory?
 Does the inventory match the scanned results (hosts & ports)?
   * Should any  mismatch raise alarms?
-  * Once we identified all ips:ports - do we need to know hostnames?
+  * Once we identified all IPs:ports - do we need to know hostnames?
 (SNI)?
   * Defining a common base-line level which MUST be supported
   * automatic testing against that base-line level?
 How?
   * Integration into existing monitoring solutions?